Molly Schuyler: Career

 In July 2015, Schuyler won the corndog eating contest at the California State Fair in Sacramento, California by eating 33 corndogs in eight minutes.
 She also set a new record in Austin, Minnesota for the "Tendermaid Challenge" for consuming 30 burgers, 80 ounces of water, a bag of chips, and a malt in less than 30 minutes.

 In September 2015, Schuyler claimed first prize at New York City's Dumpling Festival's dumpling eating contest by eating 93 dumplings in two minutes, beating her own 2013 record of 90 dumplings in two minutes.
 She currently holds the record in both the men's and women's divisions.

 On February 11, 2017, Schuyler and Tony Mitchell teamed up for The Don, a 32-inch pizza at Mamma Mia's in Rockford, Illinois.
 The challenge was completed by them in 15 minutes.

-In June 2017, Molly visited Wards House of Prime in Milwaukee, WI and ate 360 ounces (22.5 lbs) of Ward's Famous Prime Rib in 90 minutes.
+In June 2017, Molly visited Wards House of Prime in Milwaukee, WI and ate 360 ounces (10.2 kg) of Ward's Famous Prime Rib in 90 minutes.

 Molly Schuyler was named the winner of the July 27, 2017, episode of ABC's revived The Gong Show.
 Her performance consisted of her eating six large deli containers full of cottage cheese in under 90 seconds.

 In February 2018, she won Wing Bowl 26 in Philadelphia, Pennsylvania.
 She ate 501 wings, a Wing Bowl record.

 Schuyler completed a double Chubby's Avalanche Challenge at Chubby's Southern Barbecue in Emmitsburg, Maryland on August 17, 2019.
-Each Avalanche burger includes eight half-pound hamburger patties, each with two slices of American cheese, eight Louisiana hot link sausages, lettuce, and tomato; to complete the double challenge, she ate two Avalanche burgers—about 16 pounds of food—in 29 minutes, 1 second.
+Each Avalanche burger includes eight half-pound hamburger patties, each with two slices of American cheese, eight Louisiana hot link sausages, lettuce, and tomato; to complete the double challenge, she ate two Avalanche burgers—about 16 pounds (7.5 kg) of food—in 29 minutes, 1 second.

+In July 2025, she captured her 11th title of the annual Z-Burger Independence Burger Eating Championship.